 Players all over the world are now playing these necks on their saxophones including jazz greats Joe Lovano, Ravi Coltrane, Jerry Bergonzi, Branford Marsalis and many others.

-Kim’s deep dedication to developing and handcrafting the saxophone necks at KB SAX is ongoing, with 2018/2019 seeing the rollout of alto sax necks.
+Kim’s deep dedication to developing and handcrafting the saxophone necks at KB SAX is ongoing, with Fall 2020 seeing the rollout of alto sax necks.

 The focus of KB SAX has shifted slightly from the earlier years where saxophone repair was the driver.
 Widening the selection of saxophones and accessories such as mouthpieces and ligatures, as well as the continued in-house production and R&D of saxophone necks, is now the pursuit of Kim and his team at KB SAX.